 Cross Mound Park is located at 11615 Sixteenth Road, Stoutsville, Ohio 43154.

-- A 29-acre park containing several ancient earthworks including the Cross Mound, the only known earthwork of its kind.
+- 29-acres containing several ancient earthworks including the Cross Mound, the only known earthwork of its kind

-- The historic Salt Creek Pedestrian Bridge, constructed by the WPA in 1936.
+- Salt Creek Pedestrian Bridge, constructed by the WPA in 1936

 Park opens at sunrise and closes at sunset.